Why study political science?

 Additionally, doctoral students must supplement this coursework with one of the following options, to be approved at any time prior to registering for written preliminary examinations:

-All doctoral students are required to complete written preliminary examinations in their two major subfields prior to completing their comprehensive oral examination.
-Students must complete all courses in their major subfields, the research skills and responsible scholarship requirement, the doctoral residency requirement, and resolve any grades of Incomplete before registering for the written preliminary examinations.
+All doctoral students are required to complete a written preliminary examination in the concentration of their choice and submit a research paper prior to completing their comprehensive oral examination.
+Students must complete all required methods, core, and concentration coursework, the doctoral residency requirement, have a cumulative GPA of 3.5 or higher in their PhD coursework, and resolve any grades of Incomplete before registering for the written preliminary examinations.

 Comprehensive Oral Examination